Chamlong Srimuang: 2008 political crisis

 Sundaravej said "I will never resign in response to these threats.I will not dissolve the House.
-I will meet the king today to report what's going on."
+I will meet the king today to report what's going on".
 He met with King Bhumibol Adulyadej at Klai Kangwon Palace.
 For the fifth day, 30,000 protesters, led by the People's Alliance for Democracy, occupied Sundaravej's Government House compound in central Bangkok, forcing him and his advisers to work out of a military command post.
 Thai riot police entered the occupied compound and delivered a court order for the eviction of protesters.
 Chamlong ordered 45 PAD guards to break into the main government building on Saturday.
 Three regional airports remained closed and 35 trains between Bangkok and the provinces were cancelled.
 Protesters raided the Phuket International Airport tarmac on the resort island of Phuket resulting in 118 flights cancelled or diverted, affecting 15,000 passengers.

 Protesters also blocked the entrance of the airports in Krabi and Hat Yai (which was later re-opened).
 Police issued arrest warrants for Sondhi Limthongkul and eight other protest leaders on charges of insurrection, conspiracy, unlawful assembly and refusing orders to disperse.
 Meanwhile, Gen. Anupong Paochinda stated: "The army will not stage a coup.
-The political crisis should be resolved by political means."
+The political crisis should be resolved by political means".
 Samak and the Thai Party ruling coalition called urgent parliamentary debate and session for 31 August.

-On 4–5 October 2008, Srimuang and rally organiser, Chaiwat Sinsuwongse of the People's Alliance for Democracy, were detained by the Thai police led by Col. Sarathon Pradit, by virtue of a 27 August arrest warrant for insurrection, conspiracy, illegal assembly and refusing orders to disperse (treason) against him and eight other protest leaders.
+On 4 and 5 October 2008, Srimuang and rally organiser, Chaiwat Sinsuwongse of the People's Alliance for Democracy, were detained by the Thai police led by Col. Sarathon Pradit, by virtue of a 27 August arrest warrant for insurrection, conspiracy, illegal assembly and refusing orders to disperse (treason) against him and eight other protest leaders.
 At the Government House, Sondhi Limthongkul, however, stated demonstrations would continue: "I am warning you, the government and police, that you are putting fuel on the fire.
-Once you arrest me, thousands of people will tear you apart."
+Once you arrest me, thousands of people will tear you apart".
 Srimuang's wife, Ying Siriluck visited him at the Border Patrol Police Region 1, Pathum Thani.
 Other PAD members still wanted by police include Sondhi, activist MP Somkiat Pongpaibul and PAD leaders Somsak Kosaisuk and Pibhop Dhongchai.